-- BEE HIVES – Improve pollination by ensuring you have adequate bee hives present from 10% flowering.
+- BEEHIVES – Improve pollination by ensuring you have adequate beehives present from 10% flowering.
 The bees take time to settle in and resume full activity and strength.
 Place hives in small groups spread throughout the orchard, in sheltered, sunny areas.
 Pruning improves bee activity as more open canopies and orchards result in warmer orchards and easier flight paths throughout the tree and orchard.
 Ensure there is water available.
-Contact your apiarist if any spraying needs to be done and use bee friendly products or spray at night.
+Contact your apiarist if any spraying needs to be done and use bee-friendly products or spray at night.
 If over pollination the weather conditions are not favourable for bee activity, consider applying a pheromone spray like Bee-Scent”.
-Bee-Scent™ is a pheromone-based liquid formulation that attracts honey bees to treated blossoms and encourages foraging behavior.
+Bee-Scent™ is a pheromone-based liquid formulation that attracts honey bees to treated blossoms and encourages foraging behaviour.
 The bees stay focused on working the blossoms harder.
 This increase in foraging intensity improves crop pollination.

 - IRRIGATION – Any water stress over fruit set results in higher fruitlet drop and consequently lower production.
 Although our rainfall is high, we unfortunately often have dry periods over this critical time.
 Should you be fortunate enough to have irrigation, now is the time that this investment will pay off.